Bedrock-OSS/bedrock-wiki/docs/entities/solid-entities.md

 Removes barriers within a 3x3x3 area.

 These [commands](/animation-controllers/entity-commands) will have to be triggering at a constant rate, for consistency.
 They can either be triggered through entity components, or animation controllers.

-## Commands Method

-This method, developed by Reddit user [u/Maxed_Out10](https://www.reddit.com/user/Maxed_Out10/) allows you to create near-perfect entity replications of any Minecraft block using armour stands and some sequential `/playanimation` commands.

-<Button link="/commands/block-entities">Block Entities</Button>